 The large square in front of the Great Hemicycle was paved with coloured marbles, while the shops were paved with mosaics.
 Although the mosaics were designed according to very simple schemes yet these were different in each shop.
 A few years later a similar approach was followed in the decoration of the Hospitalia (guest rooms) of Villa Adriana.

-Like many other ancient monuments, the markets were stripped of their marbles: the few remaining lintels show an elaborate design with a predominance of curved lines.
+Similar to many other ancient monuments, the markets were stripped of their marbles: the few remaining lintels show an elaborate design with a predominance of curved lines.

 The upper terraces offer interesting views over Trajan's Forum and the Capitoline Hill.
 Occasionally Modern Art exhibitions are arranged in Trajan's Markets.